mediascience/Browser-Multiple-Downloader/multipleFileDownloaderJS/docs/README.md

 2. Initiate download

-	// pass in a collection of downloadable anchors and an optional path (relative to the default Downloads folder) downloader.initiate(anchorElements, path);
+	// pass in a collection of downloadable anchors and an optional path (path paramter only works for Firefox and Chrome, and it is relative to the default Downloads folder) downloader.initiate(anchorElements, [path]);

+3. Select download folder (only for Safari)

+	// calling selectFolder will open up a file dialog in Safari, with the selected path being passed back to the callback downloader.selectFolder(function(selectedFolderPath){
+		showDownloadFolderPath(selectedFolderPath);
+	});

-3. Detect Downloadable Content
+4. Detect Downloadable Content

 	downloader.watch(function (anchorElements) {
 	    if (anchorElements.length > 1) {